AdobeDocs/mix-modeler.en/help/administration.md

 ---
 title: Administration
-description: Learn how to administer Adobe Mix Modeler.
+description: Learn how to administer Mix Modeler.
 feature: Administration
 ---

 # Administration

-Use the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html) to manage Adobe Mix Modeler products and users.
+Use the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html) to manage Mix Modeler products and users.

-For Adobe Mix Modeler to function properly, you must set the correct permissions.
+For Mix Modeler to function properly, you must set the correct permissions.

 In the Adobe Experience Cloud UI,